 On November 30, 1992, the Company and the previous owner of the Company's Snyder Production Center in Charlotte, North Carolina agreed to the early termination of the Company's lease.
 Harrison Limited Partnership One ("HLP") purchased the property contemporaneously with the termination of the lease, and the Company leased its Snyder Production Center from HLP pursuant to a ten-year lease that was to expire on November 30, 2002.
 HLP's sole general partner is a corporation of which J. Frank Harrison, Jr. is the sole shareholder.
 HLP's sole limited partner is a trust of which J. Frank Harrison, III, Chairman of the Board of Directors and Chief Executive Officer of the Company, and Reid M. Henson, Director of the Company are co-trustees.
-On August 9, 2000, a Special Committee of the Board of Directors approved the sale of property and improvements adjacent to the Snyder Production Center from HLP, which expires on December 31, 2010.
+On August 9, 2000, a Special Committee of the Board of Directors approved the sale of property and improvements adjacent to the Snyder Production Center to HLP and a new lease of both the conveyed property and the Snyder Production Center from HLP, which expires on December 31, 2010.
 The sale closed on December 15,